Updated April 2026

 Age at entry

-The older you are when you take out the policy, the higher the premiums.
-This is the single biggest factor in pricing.
+The older you are when you start the policy, the higher your premiums will be.
+Age is the single largest pricing factor.

 💰